+'''

 mv -v /usr/bin/{hostname,ping,ping6,traceroute} /bin

-6.38.2.
+mv -v /usr/bin/ifconfig /sbin

+'''

+6.40.2.
 Contents of Inetutils

-Installed programs: ftp, hostname, ping, ping6, rcp, rexec, rlogin, rsh, talk, telnet, tftp, and traceroute ftp Is the file transfer protocol program hostname Reports or sets the name of the host ping Sends echo-request packets and reports how long the replies take ping6 A version of ping for IPv6 networks rcp Performs remote file copy rexec executes commands on a remote host rlogin Performs remote login rsh Runs a remote shell talk Is used to chat with another user telnet An interface to the TELNET protocol tftp A trivial file transfer program traceroute Traces the route your packets take from the host you are working on to another host on a network, showing all the intermediate hops (gateways) along the way
+Installed programs: dnsdomainname, ftp, ifconfig, hostname, ping, ping6, talk, telnet, tftp, and traceroute dnsdomainnameShow the system's DNS domain nameftpIs the file transfer protocol programhostnameReports or sets the name of the host ifconfig Manages network interfaces ping Sends echo-request packets and reports how long the replies take ping6 A version of ping for IPv6 networks talk Is used to chat with another user telnet An interface to the TELNET protocol tftp A trivial file transfer program traceroute Traces the route your packets take from the host you are working on to another host on a network, showing all the intermediate hops (gateways) along the way

-6.39.
-Perl-5.18.1
+6.41.
+Perl-5.22.1